sizur/pyata/README.md

 - Implement relation inference
 - Implement higher-order unification
 - Implement a general relation inference
+- Port to Mojo for orders of magnitude performance improvement
+- Provide Pyata as LLM tool
+- Implement distributed base solver

+### Ultimate
+- Explore non-NN (or hybrid) language model inference
+- Explore self-optimizing inference

 ## Planned Integrations

+- [Polars](https://pola.rs/) to use its DataFrame and LazyFrame with its every supported datasource as fact relations
 - Z3 SMT solver to speed up many aspects of constraint propagation and search optimization.
 It's incremental mode fits Pyata almost as naturally as Sympy does
 - TensorFlow and/or PyTorch for ML-based search guidance